Practical Noise Mitigation for Quantum Annealing via Dynamical Decoupling: Toward Industry-Relevant Optimization using Trapped Ions: Conclusions

 The considered DD pulse rates vary from 0 to 5 pulses per millisecond, which for the chosen sweep duration of 100 ms correspond to a total of 0 to 500 dynamical decoupling pulses applied throughout the annealing process.
 For each pulse rate, we simulate 50 independent annealing runs, each subject to a distinct, correlated noise realization (i.e., identical across all qubits).
 Results are visualized using boxplots, where the boxes indicate the interquartile range and horizontal lines denote median fidelities.
 The dashed grey line at $\approx 84$\% represents the fidelity achieved under the same annealing schedule in the absence of noise.

 We observe that increasing the dynamical decoupling pulse rate systematically improves the final fidelity, with all noise amplitudes showing convergence towards the ideal (noiseless) performance.
 For each amplitude, a pulse rate of approximately 2.5 pulses per ms is sufficient to yield fidelities above 70\% in the majority of runs.
-This rate is readily achievable by current trapped-ion platforms.
+This rate is readily achievable by current trapped-ion platforms: the experimental upper limit of the pulse rate is set by the width of the dynamical decoupling pulses (since they should not overlap), which in turn depends on the accessible Rabi frequency.
+For a large Rabi frequency, the pulse width to implement the same $\pi$-pulse is smaller.
+The Rabi frequency is effectively limited in the experiment by the trapping frequency, as it should be set below that frequency in order to avoid heating via unwanted sideband excitations.
+Typical trapping frequencies in an experiment are well above 100 kHz.
+When setting the Rabi frequency to 100 kHz, the pulse width would be approximately 0.06 ms (using Eq.~\eqref{eq:1q_gate} for single-qubit rotations), which implies an upper limit for the pulse rate of around 15 pulses per millisecond.
+In our numerical examples, we find that significantly lower pulse rates are sufficient to restore the final fidelity to noise-free levels.

-For comparison, we also include results from simulations with static (time-independent) disorder, marked by crosses in the figure.
+For comparison, we also include results from simulations with static (time-independent) disorder in Fig.~\ref{fig:2peaks_all_corr}, marked by crosses.
 To this end, we compute the median fidelity from 50 annealing runs where each qubit experiences a constant local field sampled from a Gaussian distribution with a standard deviation matching the corresponding noise amplitude.
 The resulting fidelities lie a little higher and show a similar convergence trend, indicating that time-dependent noise and static disorder can be mitigated with similar dynamical decoupling pulse rates for the parameters considered.

 To examine the role of spatial correlations, we also ran simulations with \emph{uncorrelated} noise, where each qubit is subject to an independent noise realization.
 The results (not shown) are qualitatively very similar to those in Fig.~\ref{fig:2peaks_all_corr}, with convergence to ideal fidelity occurring slightly faster.